samdze/playdate-nim/README.md

 The main takeaway is that, while this is to some extent a 1 to 1 mapping of the C API, it also adds extra features such as reference counted memory, OOP syntax, many other nice to haves and enhanced developer experience.

+The bindings are perfectly usable but a few breaking changes are expected on the road to v1.0.
 <hr>

 Here's a quick comparison between the main languages usable on the Playdate: